International texts on the death penalty

 On 1 August 2007, the French Parliament authorized the ratification of this Second Optional Protocol.
 France acceded to it on 2 October 2007.
 Although it authorizes States Parties to apply this punishment during wartime if they have expressed a reservation to this effect, France did not express any such reservation when it ratified the Protocol.

-This legally binding text is supplemented by resolutions on the death penalty adopted by the United Nations General Assembly and Human Rights Council:
+This legally binding text is supplemented by resolutions on the death penalty adopted by the United Nations General Assembly (UNGA) and the Human Rights Council:

-• At the Human Rights Council, a resolution was adopted in June 2014, on France’s initiative.
-This resolution is the first United Nations text to condemn the grave human rights violations arising from the use of the death penalty; it provides for the organization of a high-level panel meeting on this subject at the Human Rights Council every two years.
-New resolutions, also brought forth by France and its partners, were adopted in October 2015 and September 2017, maintaining the momentum at the Human Rights Council for the abolition of the death penalty.
+- At the Human Rights Council, this biennial resolution instigated by France and a group of co-drafters, is the first United Nations text to condemn the grave human rights violations arising from the use of the death penalty.
+It provides for the organization of a high-level panel meeting on this issue at the Human Rights Council every two years.

 All EU candidate countries have acceded to Protocol No. 6 to the Convention for the Protection of Human Rights and Fundamental Freedoms concerning the abolition of the death penalty, which is now a prerequisite for accession to the European Union.